Children's speech and language therapist (or paediatric speech and language therapist)

 What is the role of a children’s speech and language therapist?

-Speech and language therapists (SLTs) are health professionals, registered with the Health and Care Professions Council (HCPC).
+Speech and language therapists (SLTs) are health professionals.
+They are registered with the Health and Care Professions Council (HCPC).

-Children’s speech and language therapists support children and young people, aged 0-19, who have difficulties with speech production, understanding and using spoken language, and communicating with others.
+Children’s speech and language therapists support children and young people, aged 0-19, who have difficulties with:

-Therapy aims to support development of the best possible communication skills in light of the child or young person’s difficulties.
-For some children and young people this may be using speech and spoken language, while other youngsters can most effectively learn to communicate through a range of signs, symbols, and other communication aids.
+Therapy aims to support development of the best possible communication skills, in light of the child or young person’s difficulties.
+For some children and young people this may be using speech and spoken language.
+Other youngsters can most effectively learn to communicate through a range of signs, symbols, and other communication aids.

-Speech and language therapists work with a variety of children and young people in a range of settings most appropriate for the child, young person or their family/carers, including clinics, pre-school or nursery, school and the home.
+Speech and language therapists work with children and young people in a range of settings.
+This includes clinics, pre-school or nursery, school and the home.